-Communication Services: 2 of 4 Industries Reporting Double-Digit Growth
+Communication Services: 2 of 4 Industries Reported Double-Digit Growth

-The Communication Services sector is reporting the second highest (year-over-year) revenue growth of all eleven sectors at 12.1%.
-At the industry level, all four industries in this sector are reporting revenue growth.
+The Communication Services sector reported the second highest (year-over-year) revenue growth of all eleven sectors at 12.1%.
+At the industry level, all four industries in this sector reported revenue growth.
 Two of these four industries reported double-digit revenue growth: Interactive Media & Services (18%) and Media (12%).